Manufacture of tobacco products — Strategic Scorecard

 -

-MD05Structural Intermediation & Value-Chain Depth 3View MD05 attribute detailsHigh Vertical Integration Mitigates Intermediation Risk.
+MD05Structural Intermediation & Value-Chain Depth 2 solutions 3View MD05 attribute detailsHigh Vertical Integration Mitigates Intermediation Risk.
 Major tobacco manufacturers maintain significant control over their value chain, from leaf procurement and primary processing to final product distribution, minimizing reliance on external transformation intermediaries.

 - Metric: Large-scale manufacturers own or directly contract more than 80% of their primary processing facilities, significantly reducing the dependency on third-party 'transformation hubs'.